Xuchuyi/xuchuyi.github.io/_pages/about.md

   - /about.html
 ---

 My name is Shuo Xu (许朔).
 I am a graduate student in the Department of Astronomy at Tsinghua University.
-And the field my work focus on is galactic astrophysics.
+And the field my work focus on is galaxy astrophysics.

-I'm interested in many topics of astronomy and astrophysics, such as galaxy-halo connection, galaxy formation, galaxy and halo assembly bias, gravitational lensing and globular clusters.
+I'm interested in many topics of astronomy and astrophysics, such as galaxy-halo connection, galaxy formation, galaxy and halo assembly bias, gravitational lensing.
-I'm also have some interest in dark matter model and dark matter detection, such as axion and ALP detection.
+I'm also have some interest in dark matter model and dark matter detection.

 I'm currently working on the simulation data from Illustris and IllustrisTNG simulation.
-I am testing the performance of different halo mass proxies in the simulation date with different resolution or physical recipe and making a comparison with observation.
+I am exploring the connection between massive halo assembly history and the properties of central galaxies.